-- Since servers are often shared by multiple nodes, one can employ a switching hub with a port which operates at a higher rate than the other ports. - This requires extra buffering inside the hub to handle speed mismatches. - Can be further enhanced by higher rated port full-duplex.
+- Since servers are often shared by multiple nodes, one can employ a switching hub with a port which operates at a higher rate than the other ports. - Extra buffering inside hub to handle speed mismatches. - Can be further enhanced by higher rated port full-duplex.